nezvers/Godot-GameTemplate/addons/top_down/design_document/tiling.md

 ## Clearing
 Both nodes clear in two steps: tick `Confirm Clear`, then tick `Clear`.
 It disarms `confirm_clear` after each clear, so a second clear needs re-confirming.
-`TileSceneGenerator` restores the erased placeholder tiles on clear, so the layout survives a clear/regenerate cycle.
+`BlockWallGenerator` restores the erased placeholder tiles on clear, so the layout survives a clear/regenerate cycle.

 Re-running generate cleans up prior output first — safe to re-bake after repainting.